SaadMuhammad/Azure_Capstone/README.md

 2. Option to select/create multi layer deeplearning model or even pre-trained model to be utilized (transfer learning techniques) will be of great use here.

-3.Custom imputations to fill missing values based on data to data scenario would be a game changer i.e. Imputations that fill missing values based on feature importance, correlations and other statistcal knowledge will enhance model performance surprisingly.
+3. Custom imputations to fill missing values based on data to data scenario would be a game changer i.e. Imputations that fill missing values based on feature importance, correlations and other statistcal knowledge will enhance model performance surprisingly.

 **Screenshots for the RunWidget & Model**

 ![Screenshot](https://github.com/SaadMuhammad/Azure_Capstone/blob/main/Screenshots/automl_runs.PNG)

 ![Screenshot](https://github.com/SaadMuhammad/Azure_Capstone/blob/main/Screenshots/auto_acc.PNG)